CREATE TABLE new_tbl [AS] SELECT * FROM orig_tbl;

 If the destination table does not exist, there is no change: The statement is logged as is.

-This change provides forward compatibility for statement-based replication from MySQL 5.1 to 5.5 because when the destination table exists, the rows will be inserted on both the master and slave.
+This change provides forward compatibility for statement-based replication from MySQL 5.1 to 5.5 because when the destination table exists, the rows are inserted on both the source and replica.
 To take advantage of this compatibility measure, the 5.1 server must be at least 5.1.51 and the 5.5 server must be at least 5.5.6.

-To upgrade an existing 5.1-to-5.5 replication scenario, upgrade the master first to 5.1.51 or higher.
-Note that this differs from the usual replication upgrade advice of upgrading the slave first.
+To upgrade an existing 5.1-to-5.5 replication scenario, upgrade the source first to 5.1.51 or higher.
+Note that this differs from the usual replication upgrade advice of upgrading the replica first.

 A workaround for applications that wish to achieve the original

 effect (rows inserted regardless of whether the destination

 Along with the change just described, the following related

 change was made: Previously, if an existing view was named as

 TABLE IF NOT EXISTS ...
 SELECT, rows were inserted

 into the underlying base table and the statement was written to